LogoLogo

 The Function Feature allows users to leverage predefined functions within their workflow actions.
 This action facilitates enhanced functionality and automation capabilities within Automate workflows.

-1. Navigate to the message or command space within the action control center.
+Go to the message or command area within the action control center.

-3. Select the desired function from the dropdown menu.
+Choose the required function from the dropdown menu that appears.

 Usage of Each Functions